Energy40977/kptask/README.md

 ### What is the current example

-1. The driver goes to the El Tiempo website (a news site from Colombia, where I'm from).
+1. The driver goes to the KitabEvim website (book selling site).
-2. Clicks the Colombia option from the site menu.
-3. Validates that after the page redirection, the driver is located where it should.

-The behavior of the above example is very trivial however the point of this project is not to add a complex test scenario but instead represent an example of a POM implementation.
+2. Select a random book from main page.
+3. Add this book into basket and remove.